You often need video dimensions for validation, resizing, transcoding, thumbnail generation, or computer vision tasks.

 The above decision tree illustrates the conditional flow of checking a video file’s existence, executing the FFprobe command, and obtaining the output in a pictorial representation.

 Before proceeding with the code, you must first install the FFmpeg library.
-I am using Mac, but if you are using Linux or Windows, figure out how to install it using a quick search.
+I am using a Mac, but if you are using Linux or Windows, you can figure out how to install it with a quick search.

 import subprocess